 Editor’s note: Got questions about putting your idea online?
 Get instant answers on GoDaddy Asia Facebook Messenger now.

-How to start a business in 4 steps
+How to start a business in Philippines in 4 steps

 Before we begin, we will assume that you already have the business idea and validated your idea.